GetStream/stream-chat-flutter/packages/stream_chat_localizations/README.md

 }
 ```

+### Adding a new language

+To add a new language, you need to create a new class extending `GlobalStreamChatLocalizations` and create a delegate for it adding it to the `delegates` array.

+Checkout [this example](https://github.com/GetStream/stream-chat-flutter/blob/master/packages/stream_chat_localizations/example/lib/add_new_lang.dart) to see how to add a new language.

+### Override exisiting languages

+To override an existing language, you need to create a new class extending that particular language class and create a delegate for it adding it to the `delegates` array.

+Checkout [this example](https://github.com/GetStream/stream-chat-flutter/blob/master/packages/stream_chat_localizations/example/lib/override_lang.dart) to see how to override an existing language.

 ### ⚠️ Note on **iOS**

 For translation to work on **iOS** you need to add supported locales to
 `ios/Runner/Info.plist` as described [here](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#specifying-supportedlocales).